 This time of year, the water temperature cools down.
 Fish become more aggressive in their feeding patterns to beef up before the winter hits, and the Brown trout spawn begins.
 Most Brown trout spawn during October, which causes the males to transform into stunning colors of orange and gold.
 The males fight for breeding rights next to the females on what we call “reds,” and you may be just lucky enough to see this spectacle while you’re on the water.

 Browns spawn in shallow riffles with small gravel so the female can lay her eggs and then cover them up with violent shakes of the tail.
 Male browns will often develop kypes on their bottom jaw (similar to salmon) in order to push other males away.
-Other fish, such as Rainbow and the occasional Brook trout, take advantage of the season by staging below these spawning areas to eat the eggs that float downstream.
+Other fish, such as Rainbow and the occasional Brook trout, take advantage of the fall season by staging below these spawning areas to eat the eggs that float downstream.

 Austin Reynolds, C Lazy U Fly Fishing Guide